KB19999/Notes-API/DEPLOYMENT.md

 Deployment Guide — Notes API & Client Web App

-This guide documents how to deploy the Flask backend to Render and the Vite React frontend to Netlify, including environment variables, build settings, routing configuration, and troubleshooting.
+This guide outlines the steps required to deploy the Flask backend on Render and the Vite/React frontend on Netlify.
+It covers build settings, environment variables, routing configuration, and verification steps.

 1. Backend Deployment (Render)
 1.1 Project Structure

-The backend lives at the root of the repository:
+The backend codebase is located at the root of the repository:
 Notes-API/
   app.py
   models.py